Tis the season to be scary!

 The other side of the hearth holds a trio of upcycled candleholders made from old staircase balusters.
 If you’d like the directions for how to make them, check out the post Easy to make candleholders.

-With the mantle completed its time to light the fire, make some popcorn and watch a fright night movie!
+With the mantel completed its time to light the fire, make some popcorn and watch a fright night movie!

 Have a scary (and merry) Halloween!